Iskaq Tjokrohadisurjo: Economic Affairs Minister

 Iskaq returned to a cabinet post as the Minister of Economic Affairs in the First Ali Sastroamidjojo Cabinet.
 Under Iskaq's ministership, access to foreign exchange for import was significantly restricted, with a ministerial decree in August 1954 assigning 80-90 percent of foreign exchange being assigned to indigenous importers with licenses.
 While the decree was later revoked, it still saw some enforcement, and led to the growth of "Ali Baba" partnerships with an indigenous license-holder and a Chinese Indonesian trader, and there was widespread corruption in the licensing process.
 Iskaq's policy was controversial, being opposed by economists such as Minister of Finance Ong Eng Die, Bank Indonesia chairman Sjafruddin Prawiranegara and alienating coalition parties such as Nahdlatul Ulama and the Indonesian Islamic Union Party.
 The licenses were also often issued at a marked up price, with the issuance of the licenses benefitting the PNI financially.
+Iskaq himself admitted that licenses were often sold at over twice its face value.

-Additionally, Iskaq also replaced many high ranking officials of state-owned banks and government bodies under the ministry with PNI members.
+Additionally, Iskaq also replaced many high-ranking officials of state-owned banks and government bodies under the ministry with PNI members.
 This was again controversial to other parties, with a motion of no confidence filed against him by Masyumi politicians in April 1954.
 While the parliament had attacked Iskaq's policies as early as October 1953, alleged favoritism of firms related to PNI caused some parliament members in the government coalition to vote against Iskaq, though the motion was still defeated.
 Eventually, following pressure from coalition members and a cabinet crisis caused by the withdrawal of the Great Indonesia Unity Party from the cabinet, Ali Sastroamidjojo conducted a cabinet reshuffle, replacing Iskaq with Roosseno Soerjohadikoesoemo on 8 November 1954.